Sparticuz/chromium/README.md

 ### Running Locally & Headless/Headful mode

-This version of `chromium` is built using the `headless.gn` build variables, which does not appear to even include a GUI.
-[Also, at this point, AWS Lambda 2 does not support a modern version of `glibc`](https://github.com/aws/aws-lambda-base-images/issues/59), so this package does not include an ARM version yet, which means it will not work on any M Series Apple products.
+This version of `chromium` is built using the `headless.gn` build variables, which does not even include a GUI.
+Also, this package does not include an ARM version yet, which means it will not work on any M Series Apple products.
 If you need to test your code using a headful or ARM version, please use your locally installed version of `chromium/chrome`, or you may use the `puppeteer` provided version.
 Users have reported installing `rosetta` on MacOS will also work.

 ```shell
 npx @puppeteer/browsers install chromium@latest --path /tmp/localChromium
 ```

-For more information on installing a specific version of `chromium`, checkout [@puppeteer/browsers](https://www.npmjs.com/package/@puppeteer/browsers).
+For more information on installing a specific version of `chromium`, check out [@puppeteer/browsers](https://www.npmjs.com/package/@puppeteer/browsers).

 For example, you can set your code to use an ENV variable such as `IS_LOCAL`, then use if/else statements to direct puppeteer to the correct environment.